Iphycodes/Iphycodes/README.md

-### My name is Ifeanyi Ogbonna, I am a currently a Software Engineer
+### My name is Ifeanyi Ogbonna and I'm a Software Engineer and Front-end developer

 Here are some ideas to get you started: